The heart of civic life

 The Town Hall housed the Mayor and staff of the Middlesbrough Corporation (the forerunner to Middlesbrough Council), as well as the police station and cells, courtroom, library, water board office, and fire station.

-It was very much at the heart of civic life, and was a bustling focal point around which much of what we now know as the town centre was developed.
-Hotels, pubs, offices, and shops transformed the area into the commercial heart of Middlesbrough, which continues to this day.
+It was very much at the heart of civic life.
+Hotels, pubs, offices and shops transformed the area into the commercial heart of Middlesbrough, which continues to this day.

-Middlesbrough continued to expand, and many of the original civic functions of the Town Hall required new, purpose-built headquarters.
-The library moved to Central Library in 1912, and fire station moved to Park Road South in 1939.
-This was followed in 1962 by the police station.
-The courtroom, which focussed on petty sessions and magistrates’ court hearings, stayed in use until 1973, at which point it became a cafeteria for the remaining Council functions of the building.
+Middlesbrough continued to expand, and many of the original functions of the Town Hall required new headquarters.
 The spaces that these functions left behind were repurposed where possible, often becoming new offices or storage, and many of them were lost to public life.

 The Town Hall has also hosted many important civic functions over the years, including royal visits, galas, and university graduations.

 Performers from across the world flocked to the Town Hall, including the Russian virtuoso pianist, Sergei Rachmaninov, who appeared not once but twice, in 1911 and 1939; Dame Nellie Melba; Johann Strauss, and Sir Edward Elgar with the London Symphony Orchestra.